AxelSevenS/Render-Pipeline/Documentation~/rendering/deferred-rendering-path.md

 **Rendering Layer Mask**

-Unity adds this render target to the G-buffer layout when the Light Layers feature is enabled (URP Asset, **Advanced** > **Light Layers**).
-The Light Layers feature might have a significant impact on the GPU performance.
-For more information, see section [Light Layers](#light-layers).
+Unity adds this render target to the G-buffer layout when the Use Rendering Layers option is enabled (URP Asset, **Lighting** > **Use Rendering Layers**).

+Using Rendering Layers might have an impact on the GPU performance.
+For more information, see the page [Rendering Layers](../features/rendering-layers.md#performance).

 **Depth as Color**